TarunManagan/Arrays_Strings_C-/README.md

             cin>>B[i][j];
         }
     }
---> STEP 4: Create third matrix such that its elements will be the sum of corresponding elements of other two matrix for(int i=0; i<r;i++){
+--> STEP 4: Create a third matrix such that its elements will be the sum of corresponding elements of other two matrix for(int i=0; i<r;i++){
         for(int j=0; j<c;j++){
             X[i][j]=A[i][j] + B[i][j]; //It adds each element present at corressponding index